dexmagic/erlanglauncher/README.md

 hello_jinterface:start().
 ```

-Then run the android app.
+Finally run the Android app on the other device.
 You will see a ping/pong.
-That's the successful
+That's the successful connection.
-connection.
 Huzzah!

-Of note, the code to copy Erlang into the filesystem takes quite a while to
-finish, so it's commented out at the time of this writing.
-You'll want to
-uncomment it for the first run of the proof of concept, and then comment it back
-out for any future fiddling.